composexy/decomposer/README.md

 ### Use it in another app
 1. Build the project via ```./gradlew assemble```.
 2. Publish the artifacts to maven local: ```./gradlew publishToMavenLocal```.
-3. Add mavenLocal to your project's artifacts searching repo:
+3. Add mavenLocal to your project's artifacts searching repo.
+4. The artifacts are also published to maven central if you do not want to build it locally.

 ```
 gradle/libs.version.toml: